smart-facility/cognicity-floodwatch/README.md

 * Installation of the application can be done on either an emulator or on the PebbleWatch.
 * To install the application using the Pebble Emulator run `pebble install --emulator basalt` or `pebble install --emulator chalk` for the Basalt and Chalk emulators respectively.
 * To view the app logs on the terminal use `pebble build --emulator version --logs`.
 * To install the app directly onto the pebble watch use `pebble install --cloudpebble`.
-This installs the application through the cloudpebble conection established by the Pebble Time App on the Android or iOS device the pebble watch is connected to.
+This installs the application through the cloudpebble connection established by the Pebble Time App on the Android or iOS device the pebble watch is connected to.

 ## Contributors
 This project was funded by a University of Wollongong, Faculty of Engineering and Information Sciences summer scholarship awarded to Hasitha Jayanandana (hasithaj) and led by Tomas Holderness & Matthew Berryman at the Open Source Geospatial Lab (SMART Infrastructure Facility).